Can a Honolulu Law Reduce Injuries from Distracted Walking?

 Vehicle speed reductions can have positive impact on reducing the number of pedestrian accidents as well as the severity of injuries, as survival rates are higher in low-speed collisions.

 If you or a family member has been involved in a pedestrian accident, or has been harmed by a car accident or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.